open-move/Reef/README.md

 Resolvers are validated by `TypeName` matching against whitelisted proof types.
 Each resolver implementation provides:
 - Custom proof object type
 - Resolution logic for determining correct claims
+- Confidence and timestamp support for enhanced validation
 - Integration with core oracle for bond distribution

 ## Usage